 - chopped chives and black pepper, for serving

 Heat olive oil in a large stockpot over medium heat.
 Add bacon, cook until golden brown and crispy.
 Stir occasionally.
 Remove from pot.

 If the stockpot looks dry, add 2 tbsp oil.
 Add garlic and onion, sauté over low heat until fragrant, about 2 minutes.
 Stir in cumin, smoked paprika and black pepper.
 Add carrots, cook for 2 minutes.
 Pour the broth and bring to a boil.
 Add lentils and bay leaf, cover and simmer for 20 minutes over low heat.

 When the lentils are soft, but sill al dente, add chickpeas and tomato paste, simmer for 5 minutes more.
 Add spinach and lemon juice, stir and turn off the heat.
 Taste, and add salt to your own liking.

 Heat a skillet over medium-low heat, add butter and olive oil.
 Place bread and toast until golden brown and crispy, about 5 minutes.
 Flip, top with cheese and continue to toast until cheese is melted, about 5 minutes more.

 Divide soup among bowls.
 Place cheesy toast on top.
-Sprinkle with chives and season with black pepper and a few drops of Tabasco.
+Sprinkle with bacon, chives and season with black pepper and a few drops of Tabasco.
 Enjoy!